How do I install ValuAdder?

 In general, it is a good idea to cross-check your business valuation results by using several valuation formula multiples.

-ValuAdder market-derived Market Comps support 425 unique types of businesses and professional practices.
+ValuAdder market-derived Market Comps support all major types of businesses and professional practices.

 You can get quick and accurate business value estimates based on recent business sale comparables for virtually any business.
 Here is the brief list of the major industry groups: